DanSleeman/PMC_Expanded/README.md

 ### SQL Development Environment F5 to Execute

-1/10/2024 There is an issue with this which causes all F keys to stop functioning on the SQL development screen.

 Allows to use the F5 key to execute a SQL query.
 This was behavior available in the classic version if using the Cumulus plugin.